VET FEE-HELP closed for new students on 31 December 2016.

 - Persons who were enrolled into a vocational education and training (VET) course (Diploma of Business, Diploma of Management or Diploma of Early Childhood Education) with Empower Institute between 1 June 2014 and 15 December 2014, who never completed a unit of study in those courses, and who incurred a VET FEE-HELP debt for incomplete units of study in those courses, have had their FEE-HELP balances re-credited for those units.
 This means that their VET FEE-HELP debt to the Australian Government for those units will be remitted (removed).

-- This decision has been made by a delegate of the Secretary of the Department of Education and Training under clause 46AA(1) of Schedule 1A of HESA, on the basis of findings against Empower Institute by the Federal Court of Australia in the case of ACCC and Commonwealth v Cornerstone Investment Aust Pty Ltd (in liq) (No4) FCA, as well as existing data and information held by the department.
+- This decision has been made by a delegate of the Secretary of the Department of Education under clause 46AA(1) of Schedule 1A of HESA, on the basis of findings against Empower Institute by the Federal Court of Australia in the case of ACCC and Commonwealth v Cornerstone Investment Aust Pty Ltd (in liq) (No4) FCA, as well as existing data and information held by the department.

 If you think you may have incurred a VET FEE-HELP debt for a course with Empower, you can check whether you are affected by this decision by logging onto MyUniAssist at.
 You will need your Commonwealth Higher Education Student Support Number (CHESSN) to log in.
 Your CHESSN will be in documentation sent to you by Empower Institute.